fiskaltrust/release-notes/portal/portal-sprint-81.md

 ### Middleware Configuration

-#### New template variables for outlets and CashboxIdentification (All markets)
+#### New template variables for outlets and CashBoxIdentification (All markets)
 We added two new template variables to simplify template creation and execution in the German market:
-- `queue{0-9}_id_base64withoutspecialchars`: These fields are automatically computed by encoding the queue ID with Base64 and removing special characters. **We mainly introduced this variable to provide unique values for the _CashboxIdentification_ in Germany (i.e. the "Kassenseriennummer"), and recommend using it for this field in templates to fulfill legal requirements.**
+- `queue{0-9}_id_base64withoutspecialchars`: These fields are automatically computed by encoding the queue ID with Base64 and removing special characters. **We mainly introduced this variable to provide unique values for the _CashBoxIdentification_ in Germany (i.e. the "Kassenseriennummer"), and recommend using it for this field in templates to fulfill legal requirements.**
-- `outlet_number`: This is passed by the Portal when a template product is bought via the shop, and also used internally to assign the products to the correct outlet.
+- `outlet_number`: This is passed by the fiskaltrust.Portal when a template product is bought via the shop, and also used internally to assign the products to the correct outlet.

 #### Active POS Archive is now displayed directly in the Queue overview (DE)
 Similar to the view in our Austrian Portal, the German queue list now directly displays if the POS Archive product is enabled for each queue.